soumwadeep/SafeNet/README.md

 # SafeNet
-Extension Which Will Safe You From Hackers
+Browser Extension Which Will Safe You From Hackers